awsdocs/aws-cloudtrail-user-guide/doc_source/query-lake-cli.md

 ## Delete an event data store<a name="lake-cli-delete-eds"></a>

-The following example AWS CLI command disables the event data store specified by `--event-data-store`, which accepts an event data store ARN, or the ID suffix of the ARN\.
+The following example AWS CLI delete\-event\-data\-store command disables the event data store specified by `--event-data-store`, which accepts an event data store ARN, or the ID suffix of the ARN\.
 After you run delete\-event\-data\-store, the final state of the event data store is `PENDING_DELETION`, and the event data store is automatically deleted after a wait period of seven days\. `--no-termination-protection-enabled` must be set on the event data store; this operation cannot work if `--termination-protection-enabled` is set\.

 After you run delete\-event\-data\-store on an event data store, you cannot run list\-queries, describe\-query, or get\-query\-results on queries that are using the disabled data store\.
 The event data store does not count towards your account maximum of five event data stores when it is pending deletion\.